 - Educative blog with a full package of informative guides and tasting notes included in your first wine box.
 You can also learn more at any time on the website

 - An eco-friendly club that accommodates vegan, organic, and paleo diet subscribers.
-The wines are produced and bottled to leave a small plastic footprint on earth.
+The wines are produced and bottled to leave a small plastic footprint on the earth.

 - Delivery isn't in all states.
 Apparently, your box can be delivered without any adult around to sign the shipment.
 A soccer mom won't be one of the subscribers to smile at this idea.